 When creating an icon, you are not only creating your Tabard, but your guild's Crest.
 This will be shown on your Guild flags, the guild bank, your tabard, the guild interface screen, etc.

-To create your Crest, you will need to go back to the same guy that you purchased the guild charter from, and select the option “I want to create a guild crest."
+To create your Crest, you will need to go back to the same person that you purchased the guild charter from and select the option “I want to create a guild crest."
 You will be presented with an interface that previews your character, along with options to change the Icon, Icon color, border, and background.
-After you decide how you want your logo to look, you just hit accept and it’s created, and your guild gets a nice little achievement along with it.
+After you decide how you want your logo to look, you just hit accept, and it’s created, and your guild gets a nice little achievement along with it.

 3. Set Up Your Guild Bank